Cap-go/website/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 Capgo’s end-to-end code signing uses public-key cryptography to ensure end users’ devices run only unmodified, original updates from the Capacitor app developer.

 “End-to-end” means this security covers the flow from the time a developer publishes an update to the time an end user’s device receives and runs the update.
-“Code signing” is using cryptography and a secret private key to “sign” code and later using a trusted public key to verify the signature.
+“Code signing” is using cryptography and a secret private key to “sign” code, and later using a trusted public key to verify the signature.

 Here is a simple* schema to explain how it works: